Browse By Name

 Represents a collection of attribute nodes that belong to an element.

-Note: the nodeValue and value properties of an attribute object always return null for certain event attributes (e.g. onload) in Internet Explorer, regardless of whether they are specified.
-If you need the value of an event attribute in Internet Explorer, use the getAttribute method.
+In Internet Explorer before version 8, the attributes collection contains all attributes supported by the current object, except the style attribute.
+Furthermore, the nodeValue and value properties of an attribute object always return null for certain event attributes (e.g. onload), regardless of whether they are specified.
+If you need the value of an event attribute in Internet Explorer before version 8, use the getAttribute method or the corresponding inline event property.

 Syntax: